winf-hsos/data-analytics-code/README.md

 ## Setup a virtual R environment

+I recommend you use a virtual R environment for your R projects.
 You first need to install the `renv` package in your global R installation, if you don't have it yet.

 ```
 install.packages("renv")